 The city of Yangshuo is rapidly developing and is surrounded by spectacular mountains.
 It’s probably one of the most characteristic cities in China due to the unique karst hills surrounding it.

-About 8 km from Yangshuo there is the famous Moon Hill, a hill with a hole in the middle that resembles a crescent moon.
-You can get there by bike (it costs between 10RMB and 20RMB per day) and it takes about an hour.
-Alternately you can get there by taxi.
-To access the path (with over 800 steps) you will have to pay a ticket.
+About 8 km from Yangshuo, there is the famous Moon Hill, a hill with a middle hole resembling a crescent moon.
+You can get there by bike (it costs between 10RMB and 20RMB per day), and it takes about an hour.
+Alternatively, you can get there by taxi.
+You must pay a ticket to access the path (with over 800 steps).

-What I recommend to do in Yangshuo is to rent a bike.
+What I recommend doing in Yangshuo is to rent a bike.
 The ideal starting point is from the hotel called Tea Cozy (which I recommend later in the article and that on the map is marked with the letter F).
-Then keep riding northwards with the Li river on your left side until you get to the bridge called Fuli (副里桥) (marked with the letter C).
+Then, keep riding northwards with the Yu Long River on your left side until you get to the bridge called Fuli (副里桥) (marked with the letter C).

 I suggest you stop for lunch in the restaurant/hotel Secret Garden.
-All the staff speaks English and you will find both Western dishes (which you will start to crave after a few days in China) and traditional Chinese dishes cooked really well.
-The building is also located in a very characteristic village where there are not many tourists.
+All the staff speaks English, and you will find both Western dishes (which you will start to crave after a few days in China) and traditional Chinese dishes cooked well.
+The building is also located in a very characteristic village with few tourists.

-From the Secret Garden continue north to the point shown on the map where you will find the Fuli Bridge.
+From the Secret Garden, continue north to the point shown on the map, where you will find the Fuli Bridge.
 Keep in mind that Google Maps is not very accurate in China.
-The Fuli Bridge for example is not present but I still marked the village where it’s located.
+The Fuli Bridge, for example, is not present, but I still marked the village where it’s located.
 You will also find directions along the way.
-From the Fuli bridge start riding back until you get to the area marked with the letter D (Yulong Bridge Scenic Area) and then cross the river.
-From that bridge onward keep riding south, staying on the west bank of the river.
+From the Fuli bridge, start riding back until you get to the area marked with the letter D (Yulong Bridge Scenic Area) and then cross the river.
+From that bridge onward, keep riding south, staying on the river’s west bank.
 You will pass through many villages and characteristic areas where you will most likely be the only tourist.

-Most of the route runs along the Li river and you’ll see that a lot of Chinese tourists choose to take a “cruise” on one of the bamboo rafts.
-Personally, I found them quite boring and also expensive: about 300RMB.
-If you want to try it, you can ride your bike north until you get to the pier, leave the bike there and get on the raft.
+Most of the route runs along the Li River, and you’ll see that many Chinese tourists choose to take a “cruise” on one of the bamboo rafts.
+I found them quite boring and also expensive: about 300RMB.
+If you want to try it, you can ride your bike north until you get to the pier, leave the bike there, and get on the raft.
 The bike will be returned to the other pier at the end of the route.

 How to get from Guilin to Yangshuo

 Yangshuo is well connected to Guilin.
-If you think to get there by train be careful because as I said before the station called Yangshuo is located in Xingping (just to make life more difficult for foreign tourists) and NOT in Yangshuo.
-If you are not interested in visiting Xingping this option is not the best since, once you’ll arrive at the station, you will then have to get to the bus station and take a minibus to Yangshuo.
-It will end up costing you too much and you will waste a lot of time.
+If you think of getting there by train, be careful because, as I said earlier, the Yangshuo station is in Xingping and NOT in Yangshuo.
+If you are not interested in visiting Xingping, this option is not the best since, once you arrive at the station, you must get to the bus station and take a minibus to Yangshuo.
+It will cost you too much and waste a lot of time.
+Here you can book the train ticket.

 The best and cheapest option is to take a bus from Guilin Central Station (about 10 minutes from Guilin Main Train Station 桂林站).
-There are two types of buses: the direct buses and the local buses (that take longer because they make several stops) The buses leave approximately every 20 minutes.
-In about an hour and a half (by direct bus) you will reach your destination.
+There are two types of buses: direct and local buses (which take longer because they make several stops).
+The buses leave approximately every 20 minutes.
+You will reach your destination in about an hour and a half (by direct bus).

-Yangshuo is also well connected to Xingping (about 30 km away) by minibusses that you can take from the Xingping bus station until 18:00.
-It will take you about 40 minutes and the ticket doesn’t cost much.
+Yangshuo is also well connected to Xingping (about 30 km away) by minibuses that you can take from the Xingping bus station until 18:00.
+It will take about 40 minutes, and the ticket doesn’t cost much.

 Where to stay in Yangshuo

 Yangshuo has no shortage of hotels.
 You’ll find options for every budget.
-I recommend staying outside the city at the Tea Cozy, a really nice hotel in the Chinese countryside in a village called Xiatang (夏棠寨) just a couple of kilometers from Yangshuo.
+I recommend staying outside the city at the Tea Cozy, a nice hotel in the Chinese countryside in a village called Xiatang (夏棠寨), just a few kilometers from Yangshuo.
 The hotel is located in the heart of the Yulong He River (遇龙河), also called Little Li River, a tributary of the Lijiang River in the Yulonghe Scenic Area (遇龙河景区).
 The entire area is closed to traffic for non-residents.

 Useful tips to visit Yangshuo and Xingping

-- In the whole area of Guilin and Yangshuo taxis cost a lot (at least compared to the rest of China).
-Expect to pay 100rmb for a few kilometers ride.
-If you want to save money you can use the taxi service Didi (the equivalent of Uber) but if you don’t live in China it can be difficult to make the app work.
+- In Guilin and Yangshuo, taxis cost a lot (at least compared to the rest of China).
+Expect to pay 100 RMB for a few-kilometre ride.
+If you want to save money, you can use the taxi service Didi (the equivalent of Uber), but if you don’t live in China, it can be difficult to make the app work.
 Alternatively, contact the guesthouse I suggested in Xingping.
-The owner is very helpful and he found me a private driver who saved me about 30% compared to the normal fees.
-In simple terms, if saving money is your priority don’t be afraid of asking around.
+The owner is very helpful, and he found me a private driver who saved me about 30% compared to the normal fees.
+In simple terms, if saving money is your priority, don’t be afraid of asking around.

-- As I wrote at the beginning of the article, pay attention to the season in which you decide to visit Yangshuo.
-It rains a lot and it’s hot and humid for most of the year.
+- As I wrote at the beginning of the article, pay attention to the season you decide to visit Yangshuo.
+It rains a lot and is hot and humid most of the year.
 If you can choose, I suggest you go there in November.

-- Before visiting China don’t forget to download a VPN as I explained here.
-Without a VPN you will lose access to all Western social media and Google (including Google Maps).
-There are several options and I recommend (and currently use) ExpressVPN.
+- Before visiting China, don’t forget to download a VPN, as I explained here.
+Without a VPN, you will lose access to all Western social media and Google (including Google Maps).
+There are several options, and I recommend this one.

-- If this is your first time in China here you will find my complete travel guide.
+- If this is your first time in China, you can check my complete travel guide here.

-Here are some more pictures I took in Yangshuo and Xingping.
+Here are some more pictures I took of Yangshuo and Xingping.
 If you are looking for other places to visit in China here you will find all my articles.
-Here’s my list of the tops things to see in Tibet.
+Here’s my list of the top things to see in Tibet.

 Thank you for sharing these useful info!